 Each of the executive Directors has entered into a service contract with the Company for a fixed term of three years which is subject to termination by either party giving not less than three months' written notice.
-Each of the independent non-executive Directors has entered into a service contract with the Company for a term of three years from the Listing Date, terminated by either party giving not less than three months' written notice.
+Each of the independent non-executive Directors has entered into a service contract with the Company for a term of three years from the date of the Listing, terminated by either party giving not less than three months' written notice.